MyFreeQRCode

 Accessible landing pages

-The destination page must comply with WCAG 2.1 Level AA: readable text, keyboard navigation, image alt text and captioned videos.
+Accessibility does not stop at the QR code itself.
+The destination page must comply with WCAG 2.1 Level AA: readable text, keyboard navigation, image alt text, captioned videos and correct semantic structure.
+An accessible QR code leading to an inaccessible page creates a frustrating and contradictory experience.

 Alternatives to the QR code

-Always provide a text alternative.
-Display the URL in plain text or offer a short SMS number.
-The QR code should never be the only way to access essential information.
+Always provide a text alternative for people who cannot scan a QR code.
+Display the URL in plain text below the code or offer a short number to text via SMS.
+For essential content such as restaurant menus or transport information, the QR code should never be the only way to access the information.

 QR codeaccessibilityinclusiondisability